 Worker DOM permits minor changes in structure but not content:

 For user experience and security reasons,

 When a user interacts with elements wrapped inside an

-amp-script logic is not preforming a fetch, the DOM has less than one second to update the DOM.
-If a script mutates the DOM outside of the permitted window, it will result in a fatal error and the
+fetch.
+Here DOM changes can be requested after the response is returned to the user and for less than one second afterward.
+If a script mutates the DOM outside of a permitted window, this will result in a fatal error and the

 <amp-script> component will not run again.

 There is no user interaction required to manipulate the DOM if the

 <amp-script> component tags.
 This includes other AMP components.
 The

 document.body to be the